Call automation for data driven teams | FreJun

 Summary

-In Ireland, individuals and businesses can legally record calls if they are participants in the conversation or have obtained consent from at least one participant.
-These recordings are admissible in court.
-The DPA 2018, alongside the GDPR, forms the core legal framework for data protection and privacy in Ireland, ensuring compliance with EU standards.
+In Ireland, individuals and businesses can legally record calls if they participate in the conversation or obtain consent from at least one participant.
+Courts accept these recordings as evidence.
+The DPA 2018, along with the GDPR, establishes Ireland’s legal framework for data protection and privacy, ensuring compliance with EU standards.

 Sources